by Texas Homesteader ~

 I make my homemade Instant Pot yogurt unsweetened so that if need be I can use it as an ingredient in my Buttermilk Biscuits that RancherMan loves.
 And I often also use it as a low-fat sour cream substitute too.

-But if I want yogurt for breakfast I’ll sweeten it with some Harvested Honey from our apiary and maybe a handful of blueberries.
+But if I want yogurt for breakfast I’ll sweeten it with some Harvested Honey from our apiary and maybe a handful of granola & fresh blueberries.

+And how about this nifty trick?
 A dear Homesteader Facebook follower even suggested that she jars up about half of the unsweetened yogurt for her hubs and then stirs a box of sugar-free jello into the remainder for the grandkids before jarring up their sweetened version.

-OMGosh I’m *totally* gonna try that too!
+So go ahead & take the leap.
 However you like it, be proud of yourself.
 You’ve just taken a step to eco-friendly (and BUDGET friendly) self sufficiency.
-Way to go!

 Instant Pot Yogurt Recipe - 1/2-Gallon